ChalmersGU-data-structure-courses/dsabook/src/markdown/04-sorting-divide-and-concquer/01-divide-and-conquer.md

 ## Divide and conquer

 ::: TODO
+- Prio 1: rewrite this section
+- examples for div&conc:
     - Mergesort and quicksort
     - Heapsort (refer back to selection sort, and to later)
     - Shell sort (refer back to insertion sort) - not n log n, but better than n^2
 :::